 Eventually, they manage to reach the main chamber where “The Three Most Important People in the World” are.
 Just as the officials and the Second Hand robots finally catch up, Bill & Ted (who’re mistaken as “Sam & Al”) once again say that they’re the genuine articles.
 From there, Rufus comes in and chastises Bob for his action and tells him that he shouldn’t try to imitate our duo’s success.
 Afterwards, Monomonop comes in and tries to finish our heroes off.
 Fortunately, he gets squashed by an incoming Time Booth.

 It turns out that it’s being operated by a pair of youthful humans from the 88th Century and that they’re working on a term paper about “Notorious Historical Figures”.
-Not only that, but it also turns out that Bob is most notorious villain in their time.
+Not only that, but it also turns out that Bob is the most notorious villain in their time.
 However, he doesn’t have much time to soak in that notoriety as he immediately gets arrested.
 While the youngsters from the 88th Century head out and Monomonop also ends up under official custody, Issue 8 ends with our heroes ready to return the historical figures to their rightful era in time.
 Mark Twain even states that the water slide has inspired him to write a new book back in his period.

 With Evan Dorkin back in the writing and artist’s seat, Issue #9 sees our group dealing with the new face of the afterlife in a tale called “It’s a Living?”.

 We open with Bill & Ted out-and-about with their family.
 It turns out that they’re going to eat at their favorite eating establishment called Pretzels ‘n Cheese.
 When they head inside, they’re stunned to see that the Grim Reaper has taken a job there.
-He tells our gang that this is his how he intends to pay off his rent and also financially prepare to pay back his debt to our duo.
+He tells our gang that this is how he intends to pay off his rent and also financially prepare to pay back his debt to our duo.

 After Bill & Ted place in their order, Death tries to properly operate the cheese squeezing machine.
 However, the manager named Jerry catches him by surprise.
 As a result, his scythe accidentally punctures the machine as the melted cheese uncontrollably pours out.
 Later, the Grim Reaper is glum that he just got fired.
 Just then, he gets summoned by his beeper as he calls up his boss and finds out that he’s slacking on his otherworldly duties, thus requiring him to head out and take care of it.
 From there, the scene ends with Bill & Ted worrying for their skeletal friend.

 We then shift to an area off the coast of France as the Grim Reaper finds a newly-deceased French scuba diver who lost his life after getting picked up from the Atlantic Ocean by a fire-fighting airplane before getting dumped onto a forest fire.
-Just then, they’re approached by a smaller reaper named Morty who tells Death that he’s a permanent replacement.
+Just then, they’re approached by a smaller reaper named Morty who tells Death that he’s his permanent replacement.

-Later, the Grim Reaper arrives back at the Wyld Stallyns’ household and shares the bad news as he got forced into retirement.
+Later, the Grim Reaper arrives back at the Wyld Stallyns’ household and shares the bad news on how he got forced into retirement.
 He even expresses the embarrassment of losing a job that he’s held onto since “the dawn of mankind” to an abrasive new blood.
 He tried to appeal to the Lord, but was shot down due to him neglecting his duties in favor of Earthbound matters.
 Not only that, but Morty is terrorizing Mrs. DeBussey.
 Looking to help their skeletal friend, the partially rebuilt Robo-Bill & Robo-Ted supply him with classifieds in order to search for a new job.

 Meanwhile, Morty is enjoying his job as he takes care of a mild scumbag name Joe DeSilvaro who got snuffed due to drunk driving.
-Even when he gives the guy a chance to redeem himself with a game, he ends up losing as Morty takes joy in sending him to Hell.
-From there, he continues his duties by taking care of nitwits who died under stupid situations before taking satisfaction over his work by resting on top of a deceased wife’s grave.
+Even when he gives the guy a chance to redeem himself with a game, he ends up losing as Morty takes absolute joy in sending him to Hell.
+From there, he continues his duties by taking care of several nitwits who died under stupid situations before taking satisfaction over his work by resting on top of a deceased wife’s grave.

 Meanwhile, the Grim Reaper tries to take on various jobs, but each one ends up in pink-slipped failure, ranging from school bus driver to comic book writer & artist.
-Even when Joanna offers him to serve as their babysitter, he politely declines before he heads out to a training session in Purgatory.
+Even when Joanna offers him the chance to serve as their babysitter, he politely declines before he heads out to a training session in Purgatory.
 After Morty mentions about a forty-car pileup that he took care of in just five minutes, Death chastises him by claiming that he’s far too flippant towards his occupation and demands for his job back.